 Assessment Related Requirements

 Assessment Item with hurdle % needed or requirement to meet hurdle Is additional assessment available if student does not meet hurdle requirement?
-Yes or No Details of additional assessment, if available Final Exam 40% Yes Additional Examination
+Yes or No Details of additional assessment, if available Final Assessment 40% Yes Additional Assessment

 Students will have 4-5 individual and team based tests that will test their knowledge of the course content and pre-reading posted before designated flipped classes (TBLs).
 The individual and team quiz scores will be combine to account for 10% of the final course grade.